-Dr. Langer is a recognized patent-law expert in pharmaceuticals, chemical synthesis, biotechnology and clean technology.
-He has extensive experience with representing start-up, mid-size and large life sciences companies, particularly in the areas of IP counseling and due diligence, patent prosecution, patentability analysis, claim validity and claim construction, infringement analysis, freedom to operate, priority of invention, appellate review, standing and damages, patent-term extension applications and license agreements.
+Dr. Matthew E. Langer is an internationally recognized patent-law expert in life sciences.
+He has extensive experience with representing start-up, mid-size and large privately and publicly held life sciences companies on patent- related matters and with respect to intellectual property aspects of investments, joint ventures, acquisitions, license and partnership negotiations and public offerings of securities.
+Additionally, Dr. Langer represents clients in the areas of diligence, patent prosecution, patentability analysis, claim construction and validity, infringement analysis, freedom to operate, patent term extension, data exclusivity, patent exhaustion, appellate review, standing and damages.

-Dr. Langer has experience in a wide array of technologies, diseases and drugs including: medical devices, green technology, organic synthesis, inorganic chemistry, orthodontics, cosmetics, oncology, inflammation, macular degeneration, cardiovascular disease, Alzheimer's disease, depression, sexual dysfunction, isotopically labeled drugs, antibodies, peptides, polymers, opioids, antidepressants, anti-platelet agents, controlled-release formulations, drug purification, aptamers, liposomes, pigments, catalysts, surfactants, sunscreens and ethnobotanicals.
+Dr. Langer has experience in a wide array of technologies including pharmaceuticals, biotechnology, medical devices, green technology, organic synthesis, inorganic chemistry, orthodontics, cosmetics, oncology, inflammation, ocular diseases, cardiovascular disease, dyslipidemia, Alzheimer's disease, depression, sexual dysfunction, orphan diseases, isotopically labeled drugs, antibodies, peptides, polymers, opioids, antidepressants, anti-platelet agents, drug delivery formulations, drug purification, aptamers, liposomes, pigments, catalysts, surfactants, sunscreens and ethnobotanicals.

 'Someone with business expertise to go along with patent prosecution skills'